-Kenya's National Urban Development Policy (NUDP) 2016 was developed to strengthen urban governance and management, development planning, urban investment and the delivery of social and physical infrastructure in urban areas by providing a framework for sustainable urban development\\ Its implementation aims to accelerate economic development, eradicate poverty, promote equity and help the nation to achieve Vision 2030.
-It therefore seeks to create a framework for sustainable urbanisation by presenting policy interventions relating to; urban governance, finance and economy, urban planning, land, housing, infrastructure and climate change, as well as cross cutting issues of social inclusion.
-The National Spatial Plan 2015-2045 supports the implementation of strategic national projects specifically the flagship projects spelt out under Kenya Vision 2030 by indicating their spatial locations and providing a framework for sectoral planning and development by the counties in preparing county and local plans\\xx\.
-The local guiding documents include: Integrated Strategic Urban Development Plan (ISUD Plan) used as a framework for planning guidance with regard to land use, growth areas, mobility, informal settlements and housing, and commercial activities.
-Additionally, Kisumu's Integrated Development Plan is a five-year development plan that guides operations of the county and the city\\xxviii.
+Kenya National Urban Development Policy (NUDP)-2016 is to strengthen urban governance and management, development planning, urban investment and the delivery of social and physical infrastructure in urban areas by providing a framework for sustainable urban development.
+Its implementation is to accelerate economic development, eradicate poverty, promote equity and help the nation to achieve Vision 2030.
+It therefore seeks to create a framework for sustainable urbanization by presenting policy interventions relating to; urban governance, finance and economy, urban planning, land, housing, infrastructure and climate change, , as well as cross cutting issues of social inclusion.
+The National Spatial Plan 2015-2045 supports the implementation of strategic national projects specifically the flagship projects spelt out under Kenya Vision 2030 by indicating their spatial locations and providing a framework for sectoral planning and development by the counties in preparing county and local plans.
+The local guiding documents includes; Integrated Strategic Urban Development Plan (ISUD-Plan) used as a framework for planning guidance with regard to land use, growth areas, mobility, informal settlements and housing, and commercial activities.
+Kisumu Integrated Development Plan as a five year development plan guiding operations of the County and the City.

-The city under the county government of Kisumu is not fully engaged with the implementation of the SDGs.
+The City under the County Government of Kisumu is not fully engaged with the implementation of the SDGs.
 It is focused on implementation of its development plans as documented mainly in the two documents; Kisumu-ISUD and KCIDP 2013-2017.
-A new KCIDP 2018-2023 is currently being finalised and will be operational by March 2018.
-The formulation of the documents is guided by the Kenya Vision 2030 and other National guidelines that are developed in reference to the SDGs and the NUA.
-With the full engagement with the SDGs at the national level, it is possible to focus the processes at the city level.
+A new KCIDP 2018-2023 is currently being finalized and will be operational by March 2018.
+The formulation of the documents are guided by the Kenya Vision 2030 and other National guidelines that are developed in reference to the SDGs and the NUA.
+With the full engagement with the SDGs at the National Level, it is possible to down scale the processes to the City Level.